At CWS we carry a full range of water and wastewater pumps and accessories.

 The bar is a unit of pressure equal to 100 kilopascals, and roughly equal to the atmospheric pressure on Earth at sea level.
 Most mains municipal water suppliers within the UK provide water pressure at an average of 2 bar.
 Some areas get mains water pressure as high as 3 bar.
 1 bar is equal to 14.5psi.

-For more information On Water Pumps
+For more information about Water Pumps